this-oliver/point-and-plot/README.md

 # Point-and-plot

-`point-and-plot` is a tool that lets you generate accurate `x` and `y` coordinates on top of an image (png, jpg) in a quick and simple manner that saves you hours of trial and error to get the perfect result.
+`Point-and-plot` is a tool that generates quick and accurate `x` and `y` coordinates for SVG elements to save you hours of trial and error.
+All you have to do is upload an image and click on the areas you want to get the coordinates for.

 ## Getting started